Advocacy and activism need rethinking

 These demands sound both obvious and compelling at first glance.
 We all agree with their virtue.
 So why are they so difficult to bring about?

 The reason is that a demand fails to provide a plan of what to do.
-They are negative in tone (stop, no more etc.), intangible and provide little no guidance on how they could be achieved.
+They are negative in tone (stop, no more etc.), intangible and provide little to no guidance on how they can be achieved.

 Let's explore this in detail...
 What does an end to poverty actually mean for the global economic system?
 How do things need to change in order to meet this demand?
 By simply making the demand we may rasie the profile of the issue, we might raise some money through charity or philanthropy and we may even lift some people up out of poverty successfully.
 But these are all temporary fixes and the system that created the situation remains intact.

 Without sight of an eventual destination – and a strategy for how to get there – the buzz that activist demands generate tends to fade as quickly as it rises.

 Where are we going and how do we get there?

 Traditional activism and advocacy lack a clear vision of the future.
 And crucially they also lack the necessary plan on how to get there.

 Vision is the currency the great leaders of the past and the marketing kings of the present day trade in.
 Car companies do not demand we buy their cars, they present us a vision of a future where we, the consumer, have 'status' and 'independence'.
 And they do this by showing it to us visually (advertising, placement etc.) with clear cues on the actions required to bring it about (e.g. own the product).